 My Homemade iPod Battery Pack

 Though the latest iPod lineup has very good battery performance, for travel or camping a portable power source can be very convenient.
 Be warned that some of the homemade ones may cause you to miss your flight if you try to bring them on a plane.
-Except for the USB chargers, all of these should work with any iPod including the 2007 models (shuffles will only work with USB chargers; USB chargers won't work with 3G and earlier iPods).If you're looking for internal battery replacements, see my other page.
+2008 model iPods require USB charging, while earlier ones can use firewire or USB (the oldest iPods charge only from firewire).
+If you're looking for internal battery replacements, see my other page.

-Commercial Packs using batteries ezGear makes the 4-AA PowerStick which doesn't attach to the iPod (so it will work if your iPod is in a case) and charges the iPod instead of powering it directly ($33, $22 at Amazon; in most browsers you can see a product preview of things at Amazon with the latest price by holding your cursor over the link).
+Commercial Packs using batteries ezGear makes the 4 AA PowerStick which charges the iPod's battery so it doesn't have to be connected all the time ($33, $22 in most browsers you can see a product preview of things at Amazon with the latest price by holding your cursor over the link).
+Griffin offers the Tunejuice 2, which uses 4 AAA batteries, ($30, $14) and only powers a partially charged iPod instead of charging the iPod's battery.

 Rechargeable all-in-one packs

-Solar Power For the ultimate in post-apocalyptic personal audio power, you can get a solar-powered Solio iPod charger for $99 ($102 at Amazon), but be warned it takes a day of sun to get a few hours of play time.
-A "hybrid," it uses solar (or AC) power to charge its internal battery and then charges the iPod.
-Another model, the Solio Hybrid 1000 ($80), does not have the folding petals.
-Another hybrid is offered by iPodJuice for $50 (on sale).
-Also available, the Soldius1 ($99, $95 at Amazon) charges smaller iPods directly.
-With either of these, make sure you get a version that supports the iPod.
+Solar Power For the ultimate in post-apocalyptic personal audio power, you can get a solar-powered Solio iPod charger for $99 ($99 at Amazon), but be warned it takes a day of sun to get a few hours of play time.
+A "hybrid," it uses solar (or included AC adapter) power to charge its internal battery and then charges the iPod.
+Another model, the Solio Hybrid 1000 ($50), does not have the folding petals.
+The SolarFilm AA/USB charger ($90) can charge 2 AA batteries (the batteries then provide USB power; they also have a non-USB version that charges 4 AA batteries).
+Unlike some of the ones with pretty tiny solar cells, this one folds out and should have enough area and amperage to charge up in a day.
+With any of these, make sure you get a version with an iPod plug that supports your model.

 Disposable battery pack Cellboost makes an inexpensive power pack that will recharge the iPod.
-It connects to the dock on the bottom of most iPods and they claim 8 hours of extra play time on iPods and minis ($10 at Amazon).
+It connects to the dock on the bottom of most iPods and they claim 8 hours of extra play time on iPods and minis ($3 at Amazon).
 Richard bought one and said there seem to be 8 AAA batteries soldered inside.
 He was able to get the connector and circuit board out, connect his own battery holder, and make a charger.

-MintyBoost 2-AA USB chargerHomemade USB Chargers Newer iPods can charge via USB ports which require a constant 5 volt power supply.
+MintyBoost 2-AA USB chargerHomemade USB Chargers Newer iPods charge via USB ports which require a constant 5 volt power supply.
 Jeff McFadden made an iPod Shuffle charger that does this by wiring a voltage regulator that takes 7+ volts in and gives you 5 volts out to a 9-volt battery, but it isn't very efficient since it is wasting the extra voltage as heat.
 Still, for a Shuffle or nano it should work fine, and should provide a few hours of audio time to others.
 The tricky thing with any USB charger is getting exactly 5 volts and getting the correct setting on the other two USB pins (dead, connect to negative, connect to positive, connect to each other, or include resistors and then to positive).
 This is why some USB chargers don't work with iPods.

 EBay plastic caseOriginally, people started making their own chargers because there were few commercial options and they were pretty expensive (Belkins were $50).
 I don't think anyone figured out how to bypass the battery so all of these act as chargers which isn't as efficient as powering the iPod directly.
 Plus no one is stepping up the voltage so you have to come up with 12 volts (8 volt minimum) on your own.
 Saberliner77 sold a unit powered by 8 AA batteries on Ebay.
 He claimed five charges from the battery pack and sold it for $25 plus $7.50 shipping.
 Made for 1G and 2G's he charged extra for a dock connector.
 However you can make your own for the cost of the shipping.